-Some sexually transmitted infections can spread through the use of unsterilized drug needles, from mother to baby during childbirth, or breast-feeding, and blood transfusions.
+Some STDs can spread through the use of unsterilized drug needles, from mother to infant during childbirth or breast-feeding, and blood transfusions.

-Sexually transmitted infections have been around for thousands of years.
-The genital areas are generally moist and warm environments - ideal for the growth of yeasts, viruses, and bacteria.
+The genital areas are generally moist and warm environments, ideal for the growth of yeasts, viruses, and bacteria.

-Microorganisms that exists on the skin or mucus membranes of the male or female genital area can be transmitted, as can organisms in semen, vaginal secretions, or blood during sexual intercourse.
+People can transmit microorganisms that inhabit the skin or mucous membranes of the genitals.
+Infectious organisms can also move between people in semen, vaginal secretions, or blood during sexual intercourse.

 Examples of sexually transmitted diseases include:

 - human immunodeficiency virus (HIV)

 - human papillomavirus (HPV)